colzela/Collaborative-Disease-Detection/README.md

 # Collaborative-Disease-Detection
-This is the code for paper "Collaborative Disease Detection"
+This is the repo for paper "Collaborative Disease Detection"